 - Wait for 10-15 seconds.

-- Press and hold the crown (middle button) until it vibrates, then release the button and wait for the watch to reboot.
+- Press and hold the crown (middle button) until it vibrates.
+Release the button and wait for the watch to reboot.

 Still not working?

-If you tried all the steps and performed them multiple times, but your watch still won’t turn on, it’s likely a hardware problem that needs attention from Fossil’s support team.
+If you tried all the steps and performed them multiple times, but your watch still won’t turn on, try wiping the cache from the watch from its Fastboot recovery mode.

 Fossil’s warranty currently covers your watch for two years.